An Interventionist Approach to Mediation Analysis: Introduction

 \section{Introduction}

-{ In the companion paper \cite{rrs20volume_id_arxiv} we describe graphical counterfactual models corresponding to the FFRCISTG models of \cite{robins86new}.} Such models correspond to conditional independencies encoded by the d-separation criterion in Single World Intervention Graphs.
-We gave a general identification theory for treatment effects in such models with hidden variables that is a generalization of the theory \cite{tian02on} and \cite{shpitser06id}.
+In the companion paper \citep{rrs21volume_id_arxiv} we described graphical counterfactual models corresponding to the finest fully randomized causally interpretable structured tree graph (FFRCISTG) models of \cite{robins86new}.
+Such models correspond to conditional independencies encoded by the d-separation criterion in Single World Intervention Graphs (SWIGs).
+We gave a general identification theory for treatment effects in such models with hidden variables that is a generalization of the theory \citet{tian02on} and \citet{shpitser06id}.
 We also described the differences between the FFRCISTG/SWIG model and the Non-Parametric Structural Equation Model with Independent Errors (NPSEM-IE).

 Given that a treatment effect of $A$ on $Y$ is established, it is often desirable to try to understand the contribution to the total effect of $A$ on $Y$ of the other variables $M$ that lie on causal pathways from $A$ to $Y$.
 Variables lying on the causal pathways are called mediators of the effect of $A$ on $Y$.
 This leads to consideration of direct and indirect effects.
 Several different types of direct effect have been considered previously.
 Most have asked whether ``the outcome ($Y$) would have been different had cause ($A$) been different, but the level of the mediator ($M$) remained unchanged.''
 Differences arise regarding what it means to say that $M$ remains unchanged.